Pranjal31/NoMatterBot/DEPLOY.md

 ## Deployment scripts

-The bot is hosted on Google Cloud Platform.
+The bot is hosted on Google Cloud Platform (GCP).
 We are using two Ubuntu Virtual Machines (VM), one hosts the Mattermost server and the other machine hosts NoMatterBot and database that the bot needs.
 The server is configured to accept all the traffic of interest from Github.

-To deploy and run this bot, numerous packages need to be installed, the latest code for the bot needs to be cloned from Github and a number of environment variables need to be set on the remote machine.
-All these tasks are automated using ansible scripts [main.yml](https://github.ncsu.edu/csc510-fall2019/CSC510-12/blob/master/deploy/main.yml).
+To deploy and run this bot, numerous tasks are needed which are automated using ansible.
+The ansible playbook can be found [here](https://github.ncsu.edu/csc510-fall2019/CSC510-12/blob/master/deploy/main.yml).
 The inventory file for the same can be found [here](https://github.ncsu.edu/csc510-fall2019/CSC510-12/blob/master/deploy/inventory).

-When this script is run using `ansible-playbook main.yml -i inventory`, it prompts the user to provide the values of environment variables.
+The playbook can be run from any machine which can connect to GCP instance using ssh.
+When the playbook is run using `ansible-playbook -i inventory main.yml`, it prompts the user to provide values for certain variables needed for deployment and setup.
 The playbook ensures that the VM hosting the bot has all the necessary environment variables set.
-It also clones the latest code from the the bot's repository, installs all the necessary packages, installs (if not already installed) and configures the MySQL server and runs the bot software.
+It also clones the latest code from the the bot's repository, installs all the necessary packages, installs (if not already installed) and configures the MySQL server and runs the bot app.

 The bot is kept up and running using `forever`.

+The screencast demonstrating deployment can be found [here](https://drive.google.com/file/d/1WfuhSx52t4QCqpAmt5ifNq3G0N1tgrXW/view).

 ## User Acceptance testing